-FREE FLIR Thermal Dataset for Algorithm Training
+FREE Teledyne FLIR Thermal Dataset for Algorithm Training

-Why Use FLIR Thermal Sensing for ADAS?
+Why Use Teledyne FLIR Thermal Sensing for ADAS?

-- When combined with visible light data and distance scanning data from LiDAR and radar, thermal data paired with machine learning creates a more comprehensive detection and classification system.
+The ability to sense thermal infrared radiation, or heat, provides both complementary and distinct advantages to existing sensor technologies such as visible cameras, Lidar, and radar systems.
+The Teledyne FLIR thermal sensors can detect and classify in challenging conditions including total darkness, most fog, smoke, inclement weather, and glare.
+When combined with visible light data and distance scanning data from Lidar and radar, thermal data paired with machine learning creates a more comprehensive detection and classification system.

 |Content||A total of 26,442 fully annotated frames with 520,000 bounding box annotations across 15 different object categories.|

 |Images||9,711 thermal and 9,233 RGB training/validation images with a suggested training/validation split.
 Includes 16-bit pre-AGC frames.|

 |Videos||7,498 total video frames recorded at 24Hz.
 1:1 match between thermal and visible frames.
 Includes 16-bit pre-AGC frames.|

 |Frame Annotation Label Totals||Over 375,000 annotations in the thermal and visible spectrum.|

 Video Annotation Label Totals